ivannissimrch/MarsRoverDashBoard/README.md

 ![ScreenShot](/screenShot/preview.png)

-### Retrive information for each rover
+### Retrieve information for each rover
-this app retrive information and 3 pictures for 3 Mar rovers, Click an any of the 3 rovers you would like to see the info and the app display rover nam, landind date, status, and 3 pictures taken for each rover.
+This project is a part of the Udacity JavaScript Nano Degree program.
+The application fetches information and three pictures for each of the three Mars rovers.
+You can select any of the three rovers to view their respective data, which includes the rover's name, landing date, status, and three pictures taken by the rover.